-Katy Chang: I am a first-year post-baccalaureate IRTA Fellow in the MBDU Unit.
+Katy Chang: I am a second-year post-baccalaureate IRTA Fellow.
 I graduated in the class of 2018 from Washington University in St. Louis with a major in Philosophy-Neuroscience-Psychology.
 During my undergraduate career, I completed independent research in the BRAINlab under the guidance of Dr. Ryan Bogdan on the mediatory role of inflammation on the link between lifetime stressful life experiences and physical health outcomes in later life.
 I also completed an honors thesis with Dr. Alan Lambert on the role of threat in shifting political attitudes.
-I am interested in the effects of chronic stress on physical and psychological well-being, particularly with regards to the etiology of psychopathologies.
-I hope to pursue a PhD in Clinical Psychology to further pursue my research and clinical interests.”
+I am interested in addressing psychiatric health disparities, as well as researching the effects of marginalization and stressful life experiences on health outcomes.

 Previous Lab Members